 Question: Can I attach PIC® Frames to my plastic inline boots?
 Answer: Yes, however you will need a spacer for the heel.
 We recommend you have your local skate shop make the installation.

 The Pic® skate was invented by sporting goods designer John Petell, of West Springfield, Massachusetts in collaboration with master rated ice figure skating coach, Nick Perna of Fairfax, Virginia.

 The patent for the Pic skate was issued September 27, 1997.
 In all, 23 claims were granted by the patent examiner, but the key element to the Pic® and all such skates is the toe pic angle (pic to front wheel to floor).

 Inventions to replicate ice skating on dry land date back to the late 19th century.
 The contemporary development of inline skates, commonly referred to as rollerblades, led to the development of the Pic® skate.

 The Pic® skate invention has broad application.
 It is used to teach beginners as well as recreational skaters.
-It is currently being tested for Hockey and Slalom.

 2010 Paris Open

 Phyllis McKenzie of Westminster, Maryland, coached by Nick Perna